 Notes: The GSD lottery procedure is designed to assign as many students as possible to their highest-ranked studio.
 Assignment to the options studios is determined by a computer program, which seeks to maximize ‘Total-Highest-Choice’ across all students, limited by available studio spaces.
 No priority is given on the basis of department, degree program, or semester.
 Failure to submit a lottery form on-line will result in a random assignment to a studio.
 The lottery will be supervised by the Program Directors and witnessed by a Student Forum representative.
 The submitted on-line lottery form and lottery results are binding.
 Any exceptions to this rule will be made by shortly after the lottery has concluded.
 Petitions will be reviewed by a committee consisting of the Program Directors, the Executive Dean, and the Director of Administration for Academic Affairs.
-Students should submit a written appeal to their Program Coordinators (Sarah Hutchinson for LA/UPD and Nicole Lasko for Arch) by a deadline of Friday, March 12 at 10:00am (EST).
+Students should submit a written appeal to their Program Coordinators (Sarah Hutchinson for LA/UPD and Nicole Lasko for Arch) – by a deadline to be determined that will occur shortly after the lottery is run.
 Exceptions are seldom granted.